A Photography Tour of Iceland

 Day 1: Exploring Reykjavík and Welcome Dinner at Sjávargrillið

-On Day 1, our explorers arrived one by one and two by two from a variety of different flights coming in from Europe and the United States and were ready to take on Iceland.
+Our explorers arrived from Europe and the United States and were ready to take on Iceland.
 I met them at Keflavík International, and our private drivers chauffeured them into the city, where eyes began to light up.
-Driving down Laugavegur Street towards the centrally-located Alda Hotel, it seemed the excitement set in as soon as the bags hit the pavement.
+Driving down Laugavegur Street towards the centrally-located Alda Hotel, it seemed the excitement set in immediately upon arrival.

 The group was free to explore the city on their own during the day, and we all met in the lobby before dinner for an official meet-and-greet before heading to one of my favorite restaurants in Iceland: Sjávargrillið (“Seafood Grill”).
 We sat down to a six-course meal designed to spark the senses, with delicacies like minke whale, smoked beef belly, and tuna tartar, and with each glass of wine or pint of beer, we got to know each other a little better.